awslabs/aws-fpga-app-notes/Using-PCIM-Port/README.md

 ### PCIM AXI Restrictions

 Three reasons for the restrictions on PCIM AXI port transactions.
--	First, multiple operating systems are present on a single host.
+-	Multiple operating systems are present on a single host.
--	Second, communication between the host and card is over a PCIe interface.
+-	Communication between the host and card is over a PCIe interface.
--	Third, the AMBA protocol is used.
+-	We use the AMBA protocol.

 The following transaction restrictions are placed on the PCIM AXI port:
 -	All transactions must use a size of 64 bytes per beat (AxSIZE = 6).